 Administrative Relocation: Requirement to relocate to another room within the residence hall system.

-Stay-Away Order: A Stay-Away Order may be imposed in instances where it is determined that a student poses a potential threat to another.
+No-Contact Order: A No-Contact Order may be imposed in instances where it is determined that a student poses a potential threat to another.
 This order, specific to a person and/or location, would prohibit the subject from having direct or indirect contact with the person; including e-mail, mail, telephone, instant message, face to face, or any contact through a third party with the offended individual.
-A Stay-Away Order may be imposed prior to a hearing, or as a result of a hearing.
-Violation of a Stay-Away Order could result in either further adjudication and possible residence hall or college suspension.
+A No-Contact Order may be imposed prior to a hearing, or as a result of a hearing.
+Violation of a No-Contact Order could result in either further adjudication and possible residence hall or college suspension.

 Residence Hall Probation: A written reprimand for violation of community standards.
 Probation is for a defined period of time and includes the probability of more severe disciplinary sanctions if the student is found responsible for violating any community standards during the probationary period.